protoblock/protoblock.github.io/_posts/2018-09-21-easy-projections.md

 bigimg: /img/field.png
 ---

 In 2008 Satoshi Nakamoto released bitcoin software, and anyone that would download and run the software, would start earning free bitcoin!

-I would tell everyone I met to run bitcoin software.
+> I would tell everyone I met to run bitcoin software.
 "Free Money" I said.
 But they just looked at me like I was crazy.
 Until one time, I was in a friends apartment and forced him to download and run bitcoin on his gaming computer.

-> 8 years later, my friends gives me a call to confirm that he really has 25 bitcoin on his computer, and is amazed when I tell hime the good news. **His coins are now worth $500,000!** True Story.
+> 8 years later, my friends gives me a call to confirm that he really has 25 bitcoin on his computer, and is amazed when I tell hime the good news. **Yes he has real bitcoin, and they are now worth $500,000!** True Story.

 ----

-##### There is a short period of time in any blockchain where early adopters get paid like sillicon valley startup founders!
+### There is a short period of time in any blockchain where early adopters get paid like sillicon valley startup founders!
 This is where we are now with Fantasybit

-In general, with blockchain, the rule is to *_jump in first, and ask question later_*, as long as:
-* you are not asked for money
+With blockchain, the rule is to *_jump in first, and ask question later_*, as long as the software is open source, you dont need to privide any id or email address, and you are not asked for money.
-* you dont need to provide identification
-* it does not require an email address
-* you are not required to setup a login/password
-* the software is open source

-### Get free Fantasybit coins now.
+### Get free Fantasybit coins now!
 No Risk.
 No Cost.
 No ID.
 Be Anonymous

 1. Download Software
  Desktop (Mac, Windows) - recomended